kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 Exercise 2:

-In your project create the folder for manifests and move your deployment into a declarative file.
+In your main application project create the folder for manifests and move your deployment into a declarative file.
 Make sure everything still works by restarting and following logs.

 </div>